 - Collaboration: Teachers, children, and families work together, viewing education as a community effort.

-This program encourages children to express themselves through "100 languages," including art, movement, and conversation.
+This program encourages children to express themselves through art, movement, and conversation.

 The Waldorf preschool program emphasizes imagination and creative learning over traditional academics.
-Founded by Rudolf Steiner, the Waldorf approach strives to develop the "whole child"—intellectually, artistically, and practically.
+Founded by Rudolf Steiner, the Waldorf approach strives to develop the whole child through intellectual, artistic, and practical activities.

 Key features: